frealis/Book-Reviews-with-Goodreads/README.md

   $ flask run

+- To start the web application locally using the Heroku Local CLI plugin:

+$ heroku local web -f Procfile.windows

+... and the website should be accessible at localhost:5000.

 - Connect to the Heroku Postgres database from the command line (credentials are at Dashboard > cs50-book-review-w-goodreads > Heroku Postgres > Settings > Database Credentials/View Credentials) with either command:

   $ psql database_URL